mcpmessenger/mcp-registry/README.md

 ## 🎯 Overview

-The MCP Registry is a platform designed to help developers discover, register, and manage Model Context Protocol services.
+SlashMCP.com is a platform designed to help developers discover, register, and manage Model Context Protocol services.
 It provides a user-friendly interface for browsing available MCP agents, viewing their details, and managing service registrations.

 ## ✨ Features